-Dr. David Puder is a psychotherapist and today, he talks about text anxiety and how to reduce it.
+Dr. David Puder is a psychiatrist and today, he talks about test anxiety and how to reduce it.
 He also hosts his own podcast – the Psychiatry & Psychotherapy Podcast.

 Text WILDMED to 44222 and get a chance to come to Colorado so you can learn and be part of the University of Colorado Wilderness Medicine Course (where I teach).
 Get out of the classroom and get into the wilderness!